If chronic pain has set you back, we'll help you move forward

 Myofascial pain affects the 's soft tissue and may involve a single muscle or a muscle group.
 It is characterised by muscle pain, tenderness and spasm.
 It usually occurs through strain or injury to a muscle, ligament or tendon.
 This may have been caused by an accident, or through surgery.

-No win, no fee chronic pain compensation claims
+Can I make a no win, no fee chronic pain claim?

 Find out more about how no win, no fee claims work